Preparing for your quality bengal kitten

 Prepare Your Home

-A quarantine is required for the full refund during the initial three days.
+Quarantine is required for the full refund during the initial three days.
 Set up a safe place - a small room - with all of your kitten's supplies and toys before she arrives.
 This should be a room you would like the kitten to use as its home base - most likely the room with the litter box.
 Ideally, this room will have as few hiding spots as possible.

 Please read our article on The Safe Room and the Integration of your Bengal Kitten before bringing your new kitten home.

 Remove all toxic plants.
 All lilies are poisonous to cats.
-For a complete list of toxic plants click here.
+For a complete list of toxic plants, click here.

 Find a Veterinarian

 In our opinion, seeing how your selected veterinarian responds to your request not to give the Feline Leukemia vaccine is the best first indicator as to whether or not you found a good one.
 If your veterinarian listens to you, explains his perspective, and then ultimately allows you to make the decision, that is someone you want to work with.
 If you feel forced to give the vaccines that we recommend you do not give, you should consider finding a veterinarian who listens and values the customer's educated opinion.
+Looking for a holistic vet or a vet who practices eastern and western medicines is a good way to find an open-minded, thoughtful vet.

 Please read Simplifying your Bengal's Vaccines

-picking up your kitten
+Picking up your kitten

 It is best to pick up your kitten in person if this is at all possible.
 This way you can meet mom, likely dad, litter mates and see how the kitten has spent its first twelve weeks of life.
 We pride ourselves on how we raise our kitten - as members of our family - and we want you to experience the difference firsthand.
 Please bring a carrier with you.
 You may also want to bring an extra towel or roll of paper towels in case kitty has an accident on the way home.

 If your kitten is not paid for in advance, please bring the balance in cash or a Cashier's check.
-If you'd like to pay by personal check, please pay two weeks prior to the pick up date.
+If you'd like to pay by personal check, please pay two weeks prior to the pickup date.
 If paying by PayPal, please add the 2.9% fee that PayPal charges to use its service.

-Due to the Animal Welfare Act, we cannot ship kittens unless a friend or relative of yours sees your kitten prior to the final payment being made.
+Due to the Retail Pet Law, we cannot ship kittens unless a friend or relative of yours sees your kitten prior to the final payment being made.
 If you know someone in the Greater Sacramento Area, we will be happy to have them over for a visit or to meet them with your kitten at their convenience in order to comply with the law.
 We will need you and your friend or relative to sign a proxy agreement.
 Yes, you will likely find many breeders who are not complying with this law, but we are not open to that option.
 We love raising Bengals and would not put our passion at risk by breaking the law - even though it is a ridiculous one.

 The first few days